syarul/keetjs-todomvc/readme.md

 The [Keet.js at Github](https://github.com/syarul/keet) is a great resource for getting started.

-_This TodoMVC is not the recommended way of building application with Keet.js._
+_This TodoMVC is may serve as as a way of building application with Keet.js._